TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Modeling

 For the purpose of the numerical modeling, the free parameters are the energy densities of photons from the BLR and the torus in the reference frame of the plasmoid.
-We then compare it to the predicted energy densities as a function of the location of the emitting region $r$, the bulk Lorentz factor $\Gamma$, and $\mathrm{R_{BLR}, L_{BLR}, R_{torus}, L_{torus}}$ as provided above.
+We compare them to the predicted energy densities as a function of the location of the emitting region $r$, the bulk Lorentz factor $\Gamma$, and $\mathrm{R_{BLR}, L_{BLR}, R_{torus}, L_{torus}}$ as provided above.
 The energy distributions of the external fields are assumed to be a delta function for the BLR (we consider for simplicity that the whole BLR is dominated by the Ly$\alpha$ line), and a black body with temperature $T=420$ K for the torus \citep{Nenkova2008_torus}.
-The energy densities as a function of $r$ are computed following the \citet{Nalewajko14} approach, slightly modified in order to have a BLR full shell between $0.9\ \mathrm{R_{BLR}}$ and $1.1\ \mathrm{R_{BLR}}$ instead of an opening angle of $\pi/4$ as in the original version \citep[see][for details]{HESS0736}, as well as a torus reprocessing fraction of $0.4$.
+The energy densities as a function of $r$ are computed following a modified version of \citet{Nalewajko14} approach, where the BLR is considered as a shell with an opening angle of $\pi/4$ along the jet direction.
+Here, we consider a BLR full shell with internal and external radii of $0.9\ \mathrm{R_{BLR}}$ and $1.1\ \mathrm{R_{BLR}}$ respectively \citep[see][for details]{HESS0736}, as well as a torus reprocessing fraction of $0.4$.